yitong-luo-8888/proj-5/README.md

 - 💅 Clean, scalable styling using `styled-components`
 - 🔍 Recruiter-friendly code structure and real-world UI logic

-## 🔒 Note for Reviewers

-This project is not open for public cloning.
-If you'd like to see the code or demo it:

 📩 Reach out directly:
 **Email** – thomaswynnem [at] gmail [dot] com
 **GitHub** – [@thomaswynnem](https://github.com/thomaswynnem)

 ---

-## 📫 Contact

-Thanks for checking this out!
-I love building projects with clear purpose, modern UX, and code that can scale.

-If you're looking for a front-end or full-stack engineer with strong problem-solving, creative energy, and real-world product instincts — I'm your guy. 👊

 ---